-Integrity Initiatives International "III" (pron. "triple I"), was formed in 2016 to combat grand corruption by:
+Integrity Initiatives International "III" (pron. "triple I"), was formed in 2016 to strengthen the enforcement of criminal laws against corrupt leaders.
+We pursue this by:

-- Forging a network of young people dedicated to fighting grand corruption in their own countries and around the world
+- Forging a network of young people dedicated to combatting corruption in their own country and around the world; and

 In 2016, United States District Judge Mark L. Wolf, Justice Richard Goldstone of South Africa, and colleagues formed Integrity Initiatives International ("III") to combat grand corruption, which is also known as "kleptocracy" -- the abuse of public office for private gain by a nation's leaders.
 The mission of III is to strengthen the enforcement of criminal laws in order to punish and deter leaders who are corrupt and also regularly violate human rights, and to create opportunities for the democratic process to replace them with leaders dedicated to serving their citizens rather than enriching themselves.

 While continuing to advocate for the IACC, III has increasingly focused on related measures.
 Among many other activities, III worked with the White House and Department of State concerning the 2016 International Anti-Corruption Summit in London.
 It also collaborated with Transparency International to organize events relating to the Summit in Washington, D.C. and London.